sbt/sbt/README.md

 # Build from source

-1. Install the current stable binary release of sbt 0.10.x (see [Setup]), which will be used to build sbt from source.
+1. Install the current stable binary release of sbt (see [Setup]), which will be used to build sbt from source.
 2. Get the source code.

 	$ git clone git://github.com/harrah/xsbt.git
 	$ cd xsbt

-3. The initial branch is the development branch 0.10, which contains the latest code for the 0.10.x series.
+3. The initial branch is the development branch 0.11, which contains the latest code for the 0.11.x series.
 To build a specific release or commit, switch to the associated tag.
-The tag for the latest 0.10.x release is v0.10.1:
+The tag for the latest stable release is v0.10.1:

 	$ git checkout v0.10.1